Last Updated : 05-December-2023

 Google's BigQuery is an enterprise-grade cloud-native data warehouse.
 It was first launched as a service in 2010 with general availability in November 2011.
-Since inception, BigQuery has evolved into a more economical and fully-managed data warehouse which can run blazing fast interactive and ad-hoc queries on datasets of petabyte-scale.
+Since its inception, BigQuery has evolved into a more economical and fully managed data warehouse that can run blazing-fast interactive and ad-hoc queries on datasets of petabyte scale.
 Additionally, BigQuery now integrates with a variety of Google Cloud Platform (GCP) services and third-party tools, which makes it more useful.

-BigQuery is serverless, or more precisely, data warehouse as a service.
+BigQuery is serverless, or more precisely, a data warehouse as a service.
 There are no servers to manage or database software to install.
-BigQuery service manages underlying software as well as infrastructure including scalability and high-availability.
-BigQuery exposes a simple client interface which enables users to run interactive queries.
-It also has built-in machine learning capabilities.
+BigQuery service manages underlying software as well as infrastructure including scalability and high availability.
+BigQuery exposes a simple client interface that enables users to run interactive queries.
+It also has built-in machine-learning capabilities.

 Now a dive into the Google Big Query Architecture.

 Dremel: Dremel is the query execution engine that powers BigQuery.
 It is a highly scalable system designed to execute queries on petabytes-scale datasets.
 Dremel uses a combination of columnar data layouts and tree architecture to process incoming query requests.
 This combination enables Dremel to process trillions of rows in seconds.
 Unlike many database architectures, Dremel is capable of independently scaling compute nodes to meet the demands of even the most demanding queries.